John G. Trump: MIT doctorate (1931–1933)

-Career

-Early applied research (1935–1941)
+Early career

 After graduating, Trump remained at MIT as a research associate, then became an assistant professor in 1936.
 His research focused on improving high-voltage generators and finding new uses for them in industry.

 While writing his thesis, Trump had learned about an MIT lecture on medical uses of high-voltage x-rays.
 At the time, low-voltage radiotherapy techniques could only target superficial tissues and required long exposures that damaged skin.
-Because the Van de Graaff produced steady, controllable, high-voltage power that other high-voltage power sources could not, Trump hypothesized that they could produce penetrating, precise x-rays that could target deeper tumors.
+Because Van de Graaff sources produced steady, controllable, power that other high-voltage sources could not, Trump hypothesized that they could produce penetrating, precise x-rays that could target deeper tumors.

 In May 1935, Trump showed that striking a gold target with the Van de Graaff electron beam produced abundant x-rays.
 The Godfrey M. Hyams Trust funded the construction of a 1-MV generator for Harvard's Huntington Memorial Hospital, which entered service in March 1937.
 The first of several hospital generators Trump would build, it required a room-sized voltage terminal with an internal focusing coil suspended over the patient in the room below.
 Though just one-third the height of the Round Hill generator, its operators saw it as "magnificent monster."
-Radiologist reported that it provided "increased depth dosages, greater skin sparing, and greater intensity" than radium exposure, then the prevailing technique.
+Radiologists reported that it provided "increased depth dosages, greater skin sparing, and greater intensity" than radium exposure, then the prevailing technique.
 The first patient treated by the Huntington machine survived beyond four years.
 However, Huntington Hospital survived only another four years, and the machine was shut down in 1941.

 Trump focused his research on making hospital generators smaller and more controllable.
-He adopted a pressurized gas (SF_{6}) system developed by Raymond Herb, which allowed him to overcome the weak limitations of air-insulated models.
+He adopted a pressurized gas (SF_{6}) system developed by Raymond Herb, which allowed him to increase dielectric strength at a smaller size.
 He built a compact 1.25-MV generator for Massachusetts General Hospital in 1940, which treated patients for sixteen years.
 He built another generator for the Philadelphia Oncologic Hospital.
 Trump's pre-war generator installations have been acknowledged as precursors to the field of radiosurgery.

 Trump's gas-insulated generator would find other commercial applications.
 With World War II engulfing Europe and Asia, the United States began expanding its military fleet production.
 With engineers at Boston Navy Yard, Trump discovered that his high-voltage x-ray generator could detect manufacturing defects in ships and aircraft.
-Robert Van de Graaff would carry this work forward through MIT's High Voltage Radiographic Project, a Navy-funded effort to build Van de Graaff generators to find ship manufacturing defects.
+Robert Van de Graaff carried this work forward through MIT's High Voltage Radiographic Project, supplying generators for Navy efforts to inspect ship hulls and captured enemy munitions.